imxtx/NatMask/README.md

 You can take a look at the `conf` folder to change more hyperparameters to balance the ASR and the naturalness of generated masks.

-Note that we use [Hydra](https://hydra.cc/docs/intro/) for configuration management and [wandb](https://wandb.ai/site/) for logging (see a wandb logging example bellow).
+Note that we use [Hydra](https://hydra.cc/docs/intro/) for configuration management and [wandb](https://wandb.ai/site/) for logging (see the wandb logging example below).

 ![wandb](./static/wandb_log.png)